-It should be a matter of course that each individual, no matter gender, have the same equal chance for promotion.
+It should be a matter of course that each individual, no matter gender, has the same equal chance for promotion.
 If you have not heard about the term glass ceiling before, it is a term that refers to a systematic barrier that keeps women from moving to senior positions.
 The step to becoming a manager is the major obstacle many women face and is the reason why many women in technical jobs leave their current workplace.

 #2 The male stereotype

-The industry has a strong gender label with the male stereotype being in the center; there is still this picture of the typical computer geek with glasses who sits in the basement and code.
+The industry has a strong gender label with the male stereotype being in the center; there is still this picture of the typical computer geek with glasses who sits in the basement and codes.
 This picture and that young girls hear in school that boys are better at science and mathematics, keeps them from studying or growing an interest in STEM-related subjects.

 The stereotype that boys are better than girls in math and science still has been proven to harm girls' interest in these subjects.
 Girls believe that they have to be exceptional in "masculine" jobs which makes them assess their abilities much lower than boys.

-However, girls who instead hear that both genders are equally capable in math have shown to have a positive effect on girls' achievements in math tests.
+However, girls who instead hear that both genders are equally capable in math have been shown to have a positive effect on girls' achievements in math tests.
 Thus, performance differences between both genders disappear.